We Can Help

-Sometimes, appliances might be broken or bent during the time between your orthodontic visits.
+Rarely, some part of your appliances might be broken or bent during the time between your orthodontic visits.
 If there are any disturbances, such as loose bands, loose brackets, and broken or poking wires, please call our office for an appointment during patient hours.
 For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
-In the meantime, here are some helpful tips to remedy some of the problems you may encounter until we can see you in the office.
+In the meantime, here are some helpful tips to remedy the majority of the problems you may encounter until we can see you in the office.

 - If a tie wire is irritating your mouth, cover it with orthodontic wax or tuck it under the archwire with a blunt object like a pencil eraser or Q-tip.

 - A loose band or bracket can generally be left in place until seen in our office.
 If possible, please e-mail, text or call us about the issue before the next appointment so that we can have the tools ready for the repair in advance to respect your time.
 Generally, it can be left in place until we see you next.
 We will schedule you to reattach the loose appliance if indicated.

-- A broken or poking archwire can often be bent in with a pencil eraser or cut with nail clippers.
+- A simple remedy for a broken or poking archwire is that it can often be bent in with a softer object like a pencil eraser or cut with nail clippers.
 However, if you do not feel the problem has been resolved adequately, please call our office during patient hours to see if we can give guidance and help you further.

 After Office Hours

 If an orthodontic emergency arises where the patient is in pain after hours, please contact our office.
-Please leave a voice message and we will return your call within 12 hours.
+Please leave a voice message or text and we will return your call within 12 hours.